GovReady/govready-q/Schema.md

 `help` text can also be specified, as in the text question types.

-The `file-type` field can be used to validate that the uploaded file is of a particular type.
-Supported types are:
+By default, any type of file is permitted to be uploaded.
+If the optional `file-type` field is set, the uploaded file is validated to be of a particular type.
+Supported values for the `file-type` field are:

 * `image`: Ensures the file is an image.
 The uploaded file is converted to PNG format internally.